 The successful Presidential campaign he was working on fired him.
 The rival campaign, which had offered him a job, rescinded the offer.
 He found his new girlfriend dead.

 Stephen had a choice.
-He could run and hide.
-He could try to regroup, rebound and attempt to make sense of how the world he knew had so suddenly turned against him.
+He could withdraw and try make sense of how the world he knew, and seemed to master, had so suddenly turned against him.

-If this world no longer rewarded idealism and ability.
-If the most prized possessions were simply power and position; it was power and position from which Stephen would play.
+This new world no longer rewarded idealism and ability.
+If the most prized possessions were simply power and position — it was power and position from which Stephen would play.

 His hand was strong.